Distillation is one of the oldest water purification solutions – and there’s a reason why it’s still popular today.

 But the slightly ironic thing about distillation is that it’s almost too good.
 As well as removing the bad stuff from water, distillers also remove the healthy stuff – namely trace elements such as calcium, magnesium, potassium and phosphorus.

 While the human body can get plenty of these minerals from the food we include in our diet, such as fruits and vegetables and other foods developed from plants, you may still prefer to drink them in your water, too.
 Luckily, it’s really easy to add trace elements back into your distilled water.
-On this page, I’ve written about the best means of doing so in this guide.
+On this page, I’ve written about the best means of doing so.

 Table of Contents